Neuro-Intermuscular Coordination Enhancement (NICE) Rehabilitation Through Human-Machine Interaction in Chronic Stroke (NICE)

 Time Frame

-Change in pairwise joint angle-to-angle correlation
+Pairwise joint angle-to-angle correlation value

 Pairwise joint angle-to-angle correlation is a way to see the joint coupling using kinematic data.
 It will be calculated using Pearson's correlation coefficient between joint angles during the point-to-point reaching task.

-Change in active range of motion
+Active range of motion

 The active range of motion will be calculated from full active range tasks for shoulder flexion/extension, internal/external rotation, abduction/adduction, elbow flexion/extension, and wrist pronation/supination.
+Kinematic joint positions and angles will be used to calculate the same.

-Change in Revised Brain Symmetry Index
+EEG-derived Brain Symmetry Index

 The revised brain symmetry index with EEG signals will be computed in the resting state during eyes open and closed conditions.

-Functional connectivity using a directed transfer function will be computed to identify the information flow and coherenceamong EEG signals from different regions of interest (sources, e.g., ipsi and contralesional fronto-parietal regions, primary motor cortex and somatosensory cortices).
+Functional connectivity using a directed transfer function will be computed to identify the information flow and coherence among EEG signals from different regions of interest (sources, e.g., ipsi and contralesional fronto-parietal regions, primary motor cortex and somatosensory cortices).

 Other Outcome Measures